-We shall take the example of a hospital infrastructure and show how the various workloads can be treated.
+We shall take the example of a hospital on-premises infrastructure and show how the various workloads can be treated in a real use case:

 This involves retaining the application in its current environment and not migrating it to AWS.
 This may be appropriate for applications that are too costly to migrate or need to remain on premise due to latency constraints.

-In the case of the hospital, some applications are used to control Biomedical Instrumentation Technology (CT scanners, pumps, intensive care systems etc.) and need to remain on premises.
+In the case of the hospital, some applications control Biomedical Instrumentation Technology (CT scanners, pumps, intensive care systems etc.) and need to remain on premises.
 These applications will be hosted on AWS Outposts to provide uniformity and ease of management (single pane of glass).

 With the arrival of VMWare Cloud for AWS, VMs can be relocated to AWS without changing anything in the way they are managed.